kzhovn/statusbar-pomo-obsidian/README.md

 ## Settings

-You can change the duration of the pomodoro timer, breaks, and interval between long breaks, and toggle the end of timer sound.
+You can change the duration of the pomodoro timer, breaks, and interval between long breaks, and toggle the end of timer sound and white noise.

 ### Logging